-Trump led pressure campaign on state election officials, Jan.
-6 panel says - NewsBreak
+Trump Led Pressure Campaign on State Election Officials, Jan.
+6 Panel Says - NewsBreak

 Worker harassment

-After the officials testified, the committee heard from Wandrea “Shaye” Moss, a former election worker in Fulton County, Georgia.
+After the officials testified, the committee heard from Wandrea “Shaye” Moss, a former election worker in Fulton County, Ga.

 Giuliani publicized a video of Moss and her mother, Ruby Freeman, counting votes in Atlanta.
 He and Trump said the video showed the pair involved in voter fraud, which was not true.